Larry Williams (American football): Administrative career

-Williams became athletic director of the Portland Pilots of the University of Portland in June 2004 and served in that capacity till becoming Marquette's athletic director.
-He was named the Marquette Golden Eagles' new athletic director on December 5, 2011 and started his tenure on January 2, 2012.
+Williams became athletic director of the Portland Pilots of the University of Portland in June 2004 and served in that capacity through December 2011.
+At Portland, Williams increased resources and scholarship support while he was director, and saw the women's soccer team win two national championships in 2002 and 2005.
+He also hired Eric Reveno, a longstanding head coach of the men's basketball team.

+He was named the Marquette Golden Eagles' new athletic director on December 5, 2011, and started his tenure on January 2, 2012.
+Williams came into a program marred with student-athlete sexual assault allegations that led to his predecessor's resignation.
+During his time with the Golden Eagles, he guided their athletic program through conference realignment in the Big East.
 He left Marquette in December 2013 to pursue other interests.